Keep Office of Open Records Independent

 Our services are free to everyone ...
 But YOUR CONTRIBUTIONS enable us to meet expenses hosting this website and traveling across the state to provide informational sessions.

-Your gift of just $25 is tremendously helpful to us, and it's tax-deductible for you.
+Your membership donation is tremendously helpful to us, and it's tax-deductible for you.

 If you are interested in open government, please join the PaFOIC today.
 You can join us online right now for less than the cost of one tank of gas.